cpp-for-yourself/lectures-and-homeworks/lectures/all_or_nothing.md

 <!-- Talking head -->
 To help us down the line we want to be able to get the address of the allocated memory, so let's add a function that will give it to us.
 <!-- Code voiceover
-- Add getter
+- Add getter 🆗
-- highlight name
+- highlight name 🆗
-- highlight return type
+- highlight return type 🆗
 -->
-As covered in the lecture about [object lifecycle](object_lifecycle.md), we can provide a simple getter function that returns a constant pointer to our data.
+As covered in the lecture about [object lifecycle](object_lifecycle.md), we can provide a simple getter function that returns a pointer to our const data.
 <!--
 `CPP_SETUP_START`
 #include <cstddef>